oqolarte/oblong/content/project/mercipod.md

 Since we've replaced the massive energy drain which was the original hard drive, battery should last a bit longer.
 Accessing the memory isn't done mechanically, unlike the original hard drive, which literally needed to spin a disk (where the whirring sound comes from).

-Connect the iPod to a computer (ideally a Mac, but Windows or GNU/Linux would be fine) with iTunes installed on it.
+Connect the iPod to a computer (ideally a Mac, but Windows or GNU+Linux would be fine) with iTunes installed on it.

 The iPod will be prompted for a restore, and then a software update.
 Do these both via iTunes.